Wave (Deraniyagala book): Reception

-The book received positive reviews from critics.
-In a new for The New York Times, Cheryl Strayed, wrote "I didn't feel as if I was going to cry while reading Wave.
+In a review for The New York Times, Cheryl Strayed, wrote "I didn't feel as if I was going to cry while reading Wave.
 I felt as if my heart might stop."
 Barnes & Noble described the book as "poignant, yet spare and unsentimental".
 Marcia Kaye, an author and journalist, in her review for the Colombo Telegraph wrote, "Wave is somehow both jaggedly raw and beautifully crafted at the same time.
 Above all, it speaks to the power of the human spirit to survive, to love, to remember.
 It reminds us that these often mundane lives of ours and our families' must be cherished, because we never know when an extraordinary event may come along to change it all."
 The New York Times rated it as one of the top ten best books of 2013.
 It was an "Amazon Best Book of the Month (March 2013)".
 Donna Seaman from Booklist called the story "indelible and unique".
-The Christian Science Monitor ranked it number 14 i "15 best nonfiction books of 2013".
+The Christian Science Monitor ranked it number 14 in "15 best nonfiction books of 2013".
 Therese Purcell Nielsen and Erin Shea of Library Journal rated it one of 11 best memoirs of 2013.
 Kirkus Reviews called it one of the "Best Books of 2013 for Vicarious Experiences You'll Never Forget", one of the lists of "Best Books of 2013 (Nonfiction)".